bablokb/pcb-pico-power-switch/README.md

 intervals.
 After startup the program executes it's tasks, sets the next wakup time and then pulls the "done"-GPIO high.
 The circuitry then cuts power, thus limiting the battery consumption to a very low level.
-Measured current draw in off-mode is 0.38µA.
+Measured current draw in off-mode is about 0.35µA.

 The design of the breakout allows it to be connected directly on the bottom side of the Pico.